Visa and Entry Requirements

 As a European Union (EU) citizen, you do not need a visa to enter Germany.
 The right to freedom of movement allows EU citizens to come to work and live here.
 Under certain conditions you may be able to stay for a longer period of time, even if you are still looking for work.
 The same applies to citizens of Iceland, Liechtenstein, Norway - countries in the European Economic Area (EEA), and Switzerland.

-Due to special agreements, residents of the following countries do not need a visa: Australia, Israel, Japan, Canada, Republic of Korea, New Zealand, U.K. and the U.S.A.
+Due to special agreements, residents of the following countries do not need a visa: Australia, Israel, Japan, Canada, South Korea, New Zealand, UK and the USA.
 In practice, this means that citizens of these countries may travel to Germany and stay for up to 90 days without a visa.
 However, if they plan to stay longer, they must apply for a residence permit within the 90 days.

 In addition, there are a few more exceptions to the rule, allowing entry without a visa.
 However, these do not include the right to work.
 You will find a list of visa requirements for all countries on the website of the Foreign Office, the Auswärtiges Amt.
 This is updated regularly.